skypilot-org/skypilot/llm/vllm/README.md

 "temperature": 0
 }'
 ```
-  You should get similar response as the following:
+  You should get a similar response as the following:
 ```
 {
     "id":"cmpl-50a231f7f06a4115a1e4bd38c589cd8f",